-The ToolTalk message server ttsession automatically starts when you open communication with the ToolTalk server.
+The ToolTalk message server, ttsession, automatically starts when you open communication with the ToolTalk server or when CDE is started.
 This background process must be running before any messages can be sent or received.
 Each message server defines a session.

-Note: A session can have more than one session identifier.
+Note - A session can have more than one session identifier.